pgenie-io/demo/README.md

 - `migrations/` - directory of sequential migrations of the database schema
 - `queries/` - directory of queries against the schema that the migrations describe
 - `.pgenie1.yaml` - pGenie project configuration

-# Results

-To quickly inspect the code that pGenie would generate for this project without installing see [the "demo-artifacts" repo](https://github.com/pgenie-io/demo-artifacts).

 # Running Yourself